adap/flower/examples/vertical-fl/README.md

 :-------------------------:|:-------------------------:
 ![HFL diagram](docs/hfl.jpg)  |  ![VFL diagram](docs/vfl.jpg)

-This diagram illustrates HFL vs VFL using a simplified version of what we will be building in this example.
+Those diagrams illustrate HFL vs VFL using a simplified version of what we will be building in this example.
 Note that on the VFL side, the server holds the labels (the `Survived` column) and will be the only one capable of performing evaluation.

 ### Data